praveens3/Performance-analyser-C-plus-plus/README.md

 ### Features
 - IPerf is thread safe
-- At the same time, IPerf core is designed as singleton in order to deliver consistency across a whole client application instance.
+- IPerf core is designed as singleton in order to deliver consistency across a whole client application instance.

 ### Log
 	Date: 16-Dec-2018